-Exactly one year after the World Health Organization (WHO), after a systematic review of the science, published new Global Air Quality Guidelines with recommendations for maximum concentrations of the major air pollutants, more than 100 organisations in 17 EU countries have called on their health and environment ministers to save lives and protect nature from air pollution with science-based EU air quality standards.
+Exactly one year after the World Health Organization (WHO), after a systematic review of the science, published new Global Air Quality Guidelines with recommendations for maximum concentrations of the major air pollutants, more than 100 organisations in 17 EU countries have called on their health and environment ministers to save lives and protect nature from air pollution with legally binding, science-based EU air quality standards.

 The senders, representing health professionals including major health networks and environmental civil society groups across the EU, ask their national ministers to support a full alignment with WHO recommendation in the EU´s upcoming revision of its clean air standards, by 2030 at the latest

 Air pollution is Europe’s largest environmental risk to health, leading to an estimated 400,000 premature deaths annually and a cost estimated to be up to EUR 940 billion annually for the EU.